-The Sapphire Preferred has a sign-up bonus of 50,000 Ultimate Rewards (UR) points after spending $4,000 in the first 3 months.
+The Sapphire Preferred has a sign-up bonus of 60,000 Ultimate Rewards (UR) points after spending $4,000 in the first 3 months.
 It also has an annual fee of $95 (NOT waived the first year).

 It earns 2x UR points Travel and Dining and only one point for all other purchases.
 Chase has a broad list of what includes travel and dining.
 Some travel purchases that I have made that earned 2x points include airfare, hotel stays, a car rental, and toll road fees.
 Dining purchases include restaurants, coffee shops, and bars.

 By itself, the Sapphire Preferred is nice, but its potential can be maximized if you have multiple Chase UR-earning cards.
 You can earn even more points if you have either Freedom card and/or an Ink Business card, you can earn points with those cards and transfer them to your Sapphire Preferred account.
 This feature is arguably the most powerful that Chase has to offer as it’s the lifeblood of many people’s earning strategies.

 Earning points is fantastic, but points earned are useless if you cannot redeem them for anything of value.
 Chase has multiple options for redemption:

 Transfer partners are by far Chase’s most valuable option.
 They are the reason why so many points and miles enthusiasts love the Ultimate Rewards family of credit cards so much.
 With Chase, the name of the game is quality over quantity.
 Chase has 12 travel partners (compared to American Express’ 21):